engineyard/ey-docs/pages/ssh-setup.md

-# Generating SSH Keys
+# Setup SSH keys on AppCloud

+Engine Yard enables login access to application instances via SSH.
+We have standardized on the secure practice of using key based authentication.
+This protects our customers' instances from brute force attacks against a user/password based authentication.
+An added benefit of key based authentication is the ability to login to an instance without a password.

+## Create a local SSH keypair

-In order to SSH into an Engine Yard AppCloud slice, you'll need to create an SSH keypair.
+In order to SSH into an Engine Yard AppCloud slice, you'll need to create an SSH keypair on your local machine.

-We use this to authenticate you on the system, it has the additional benefit of logging you in without a password.

 The command you run from a *nix based command line terminal is this:

     $ ssh-keygen -t rsa

-The output will come back like this:
+You should see a similar output to the following:

     Generating public/private rsa key pair.
     Enter file in which to save the key (/Users/tbird/.ssh/id_rsa):